OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 ## 1. Context and Goals

-AIDAP is an AI powered digital assistant platform that helps students, lecturers, and administrators interact with university systems (LMS, Registration, Calendar, Email) through a conversational interface and dashboards.
+AIDAP is an AI powered digital assistant platform that helps students, lecturers, and administrators interact with the university systems (LMS, Registration, Calendar, Email) using a conversational interface and dashboards.

-The goal of this ATAM assessment is to evaluate how well the architecture satisfies the main quality attributes:
+The goal of this ATAM assessment is to check how well the architecture satisfies the main quality attributes:

 - Performance
 - Availability and reliability